 What Tips or Local Knowledge Would You Provide To Help Them Score Better At Your Course?

 I would say the best advice I can give is don't be over the greens.
 If you can't control your driver don't hit it; it can get you in a ton of trouble.

 Recent Awards or What You Are Most Proud About The Course?

 We have put a lot of money into our greens over the last four years.
 They use to be somewhat slow and inconsistent; now they are quite fast and consistent.
-Our superintendent, Eric Buchholz does a great job with a small crew.
 We also have let a lot of the natural grass areas grow up to give the course more definition.
 I have heard a lot of great comments over the last few years on all of our improvements.

 What Is The Signature, Most Talked About, or Most Photographed Hole?

 I would say Bridges #7.
 It is a great par three with an island green.
 It can play anywhere from 99 to 150 yards.
 I also here a lot of great comments about #6 Lakeview.
 It is a par 5 carved out of the woods, you can reach it in two but can also take a huge number because of out of bounds on the right and woods on the left, the green is also guarded by rocks and bunkers.
 You also get a great view of Silver Lake from the tee and a beautiful view of our marsh at the green.

 What Is Your Favorite Hole?
 Any Tips to Play It?

 My favorite hole is Lakeview #6.
 Control your drive and hopefully put yourself in position to reach in two.
 I've been on in two but also taken unspeakable numbers.
 The hole gives you that "up north" feel.